 Given that: (a) COVID-19 can cause serious illness in a transplant recipient, (b) transplant recipients often have comorbidities, (c) the mechanism of action of vaccine is specific, and (d) transplantation is not a contraindication to COVID-19 vaccine according to Health Canada, we recommend that vaccine may be given to the pre- and post-transplant patient population when it is available to them.
 Based on expert opinion, we recommend that the potential benefits of vaccine outweigh any theoretical risks or concerns about immunogenicity.
 Due to the severity of COVID-19 in this population, we also recommend that transplant patients be prioritized for vaccination.
-Transplant patients should be made aware that they may not have adequate protection from vaccine alone and advised to continue infection control measures.
+Based on available data, we recommend third dose mRNA vaccine to SOT recipients.Transplant patients should be made aware that they may not have adequate protection from vaccine alone and advised to continue infection control measures.
 In addition, household contacts of the transplant recipient should be vaccinated when possible.